-Seen largely as a sequel to Xanathar’s Guide to Everything due to its name and content, Tasha’s Cauldron of Everything brings huge additions to 5th Edition D&D through new subclasses, spells, magical items, and rulesets.
+Seen largely as a sequel to Xanathar’s Guide to Everything due to its name and content, Tasha’s Cauldron of Everything brings huge additions to fifth edition D&D through new subclasses, spells, magical items, and rulesets.
 The addition of new mechanics and its intent as a resource in terms of the lore connected to much of its content makes it worthy of bearing the name of the Witch Queen and it deserves a place in every Dungeon Master’s library.
 This sourcebook brings together original content, content previously only explored in the Unearthed Arcana, and features and rules from Sword Coast Adventurer’s Guide, Guildmaster’s Guide to Ravnica, Eberron: Rising from the Last War, and Mythic Odysseys of Theros, offering them in one ruleset rather than relegating them to single settings.

-The new character customization options in Tasha’s Cauldron of Everything are crafted to fit within the “rules as written” intent of 5th Edition, and they are well balanced against mechanics and established rules and progression of characters.
+The new character customization options in Tasha’s Cauldron of Everything are crafted to fit within the “rules as written” intent of fifth edition, and they are well balanced against mechanics and established rules and progression of characters.
 Rather than adding new races or subraces, the option to now customize an origin is the equivalent of opening up Variant Human to all races.
 New races to choose from are always good additions, but adding all the racial options from other sourcebooks would have been too much to incorporate.
 Instead, this new feature gives players the option to play a race and a class that don’t necessarily meld well together within the constraints of traditional racial features and traits.
 This option brings more variety and latitude, allowing outliers to be viable and characters whose traits are not fully defined by their race.
 Beyond that, the customization options for a player to change a skill proficiency or even switch their subclass are good additions and integrated well.
 They balanced the timing and frequency for those changes, as well as provided suggestions for making them more significant, such as requiring time, training, and investing resources into the process.
 It feels like a good optional rule to provide, and the ways they were balanced fit well.

 In terms of classes and subclasses, Tasha’s Cauldron of Everything introduces the Artificer class, which had previously only been published in Eberron sourcebooks, along with four subclasses, one of which is brand new.
 Beyond that, there are 26 subclasses in the book, some previously seen in other campaign sourcebooks, such as the Bladesinger which has seen a rework since its introduction in Sword Coast Adventurer’s Guide.
 In addition to just new subclass options, each class receives their own Optional Features.
 These vary from class to class, and can replace, augment, or be an addition to the options found in the Player’s Handbook.
 Spellcasters get expanded spell lists.
 Martial classes receive new fighting styles to choose from.
 Warlocks get additional invocations to choose from, and so on.
 These are there to provide the opportunity to make classes feel more dynamic, to fit different roles, or to tailor them to different adventures or campaigns.